mattst/sublime-single-trailing-new-line/README.md

 #### Command Palette

+2 command palette commands are added by the package:

-When run from the command palette the plugin will work with all files, the settings file will be ignored.
+- `Single Trailing New Line` - when run from the command palette the plugin will work with all files, the settings file will be ignored.

-The `Single Trailing New Line` command palette entry will be available if either of the installation instructions have been followed.
+- `Copy Syntax Name` - copies the full syntax name of the current file into the clipboard.
+This is to help users to quickly get full syntax names for use in the settings file.

 #### Running Automatically